NomicFoundation/hardhat/docs/guides/mainnet-forking.md

 ## Impersonating accounts

 Once you've got local instances of mainnet protocols, setting them in the specific state your tests need is likely the next step.
-To make this easy, Hardhat Network allows you to send transactions impersonating specific account and contract addresses.
+To make this easy, Hardhat Network allows you to send transactions impersonating specific accounts and contract addresses.

-To impersonate an account use the `hardhat_impersonateAccount` RPC method passing the address to impersonate as its parameter:
+To impersonate an account use the `hardhat_impersonateAccount` RPC method, passing the address to impersonate as its parameter:

 ```tsx
 await hre.network.provider.request({